inbo/fscc/src/transformation_to_layer1/to_do_data_analysis.md

 * Carbon stocks for carbon contents < LOQ? → based on upper below-ground layer?
 * Update subsoil carbon densities in line with assumption that subsoil carbon densities are constant.
 * ~~Machine-learning prediction of lowest point splines (depth of 100 cm)~~ + Monte Carlo uncertainty assessment?
-* ~~Convert scripts into a function.~~ Different methodological decisions should be changeable via function input variables.
+* ~~Convert scripts into a function.
+Different methodological decisions should be changeable via function input variables.
 List these important methodological variables and their options.
 A file with this methodological information should be included as metadata in the output.
-Also include total uncertainty (including uncertainty from the spline fitting + spline extrapolation + propagated uncertainty from other sources) in the output.
+Also include total uncertainty (including uncertainty from the spline fitting + spline extrapolation + propagated uncertainty from other sources) in the output.~~
 * ~~Calculate stocks based on "pfh" survey forms too.
 Compare stocks based on fixed-depth layers with those based on pedogenetic horizons.~~
 * ~~Also include stocks until 30 cm as output in plot-aggregated stock files.~~
 * ~~Check within-plot variability~~
+* ~~profiles with data until 20 cm or 40 cm: (i) assume carbon density in subsoil does not change with time; (ii) take a fixed carbon density of 0.1 ton C cm-1 ha-1 between 80 and 100 cm; or (iii) monte carlo machine learning prediction of carbon density at a depth of 100 cm (assessing confidence interval)~~

 ## TO DO - How to assess uncertainty?